Let’s travel to the most amazing country on Earth!

 Hotels I advise in the Malpensa and Linate areas

 Let’s start with the Malpensa and Linate areas, the city’s airport regions.
 Linate and Malpensa are close to the two main airports in Milan.
-Ideal for short stays and business trips or, and, if you have a car.
+Ideal for short stays and business trips, or if you have a car.

-If you want to save a great option is the B&B, click on the links below and get to know each one.
+If you want to save a great option, the B&B, click on the links below and get to know each one.
 If you like the suggestion, make your reservation and guarantee good prices.

-One of the most charming regions is the Duomo area, cathedral and symbol of the city; this region is also perfect for those who love traditional cafes, trendy bars or for those who are always looking for the latest and follow the trends.
+One of the most charming regions is the Duomo area, with its cathedral and symbol of the city; this region is also perfect for those who love traditional cafes and trendy bars, or for those who are always looking for the latest and follow the trends.
 The Duomo Square region is equipped with two metro lines, which make this region even more practical for those staying in the city.

-If you want some indications of hostels and apartments, I have some options that I advise to save, click on the links below and get to know each one.
-If you like the suggestion already make your reservation and guarantee good prices.
+If you want some indications of hostels and apartments, I have some options that I advise saving; click on the links below and get to know each one.
+If you like the suggestion already, make your reservation and guarantee good prices.

-I have 4 options for Hotels that I recommend, click on the links below and get to know each one.
-If you like the suggestion make your reservation and guarantee good prices.
+I have four options for hotels that I recommend; click on the links below and get to know each one.
+If you like the suggestion, make your reservation and guarantee good prices.

 Hotels I suggest in the Historic Center Area

 Another region to consider is the Historic Center of Milan, a tangle of charming streets.
-The so-called “fashion quadrilaterale”, the ideal place to shop in Milan, with its famous streets: Montenapoleone, Manzoni, Via della Spiga and Corso Venezia (and the Saint Spirit, Gesù and Borgospesso).
-Within this zone we can also consider the Zona Brera which is another wonderful area to stay.
+The so-called “fashion quadrilaterale”, the ideal place to shop in Milan, has its famous streets: Montenapoleone, Manzoni, Via della Spiga, and Corso Venezia (and lo Spirito Santo, Gesù, and Borgospesso).
+Within this zone, we can also consider the Zona Brera, which is another wonderful area to stay.

-I have two options of B&B that I recommend, click on the links below and get to know each one.
-If you like the suggestion make your reservation and guarantee good prices.
+I have two options for B&B that I recommend; click on the links below and get to know each one.
+If you like the suggestion, make your reservation and guarantee good prices.

 Hotels that I suggest in the Region of Brera

-If you prefer B&B I have 2 good suggestions, click on the links below and get to know each one.
-If you like the suggestion make your reservation and guarantee good prices.
+If you prefer B&B, I have two good suggestions.
+Click on the links below and get to know each one.
+If you like the suggestion, make your reservation and guarantee good prices.

 Hotels that I suggest in the Navigli area

 Also, the charming Navigli district is a very energetic region, which in recent years has developed a lot.
-The “bomb” region of bars, breweries, restaurants, bakeries and pizzerias and is home to one of the most acclaimed antique fairs in Northern Italy.
-The bustling nightlife, typical art galleries and characteristic streets make this region a great choice for those who want to stay in Milan and for those who love to enjoy the nightlife.
+The “bomb” region of bars, breweries, restaurants, bakeries, and pizzerias is home to one of the most acclaimed antique fairs in Northern Italy.
+The bustling nightlife, typical art galleries, and characteristic streets make this region a great choice for those who want to stay in Milan and for those who love to enjoy the nightlife.

 Hotels I advise in the Central Station Region

 Another region with a high concentration of hotels is the Central Station, especially if you come by train.
-In this region there are several receptive structures and the best: for all budgets.
-Best region for those who want to do round trips from Milan.
+In this region, there are several receptive structures, and the best is for all budgets.
+The best region for those who want to do round-trip trips from Milan.

 Conclusion